-I’m always puzzled when I visit a client with a wardrobe full of lovely, current, perfectly-fitting clothing and a tiny mound of outdated, weather-beaten, unloved shoes that in no way align with their owner’s style.
+When I worked as a stylist, I was always puzzled when I visited a client with a wardrobe full of lovely, current, perfectly-fitting clothing and a tiny mound of outdated, weather-beaten, unloved shoes that in no way align with their owner’s style.
 To me, appropriate, interesting shoes are an integral part of an overall look and I believe that knowing your preferred shoe types is absolutely essential to building personal style.

 But not everyone feels that way.
 Despite the stereotypes about women and shoes, I think that many of us struggle to track down styles that suit our tastes AND lifestyles.
 Shoes get worn harder than clothing in most cases, and that makes buying them far trickier.
 A dress has to work with body shape … but shoes have to be comfortable, affordable, stylish, AND work perfectly with a multitude of outfits under a multitude of circumstances.
 So cultivating a lasting, useful, beautiful collection of shoes can be quite a project, and some women would rather focus on objects of style that require less versatility and research.

 And since I know at least some of you readers are wondering how to get a great shoe wardrobe started, I went against my own grain and assembled a list of shoe types that I believe every woman should own.
 Or, at least, every woman who works in an office, academic, or similar environment and deals with seasons.
 If these lists may make your blood boil, I totally understand – but here’s hoping it’s a helpful resource for some!

 Pumps: In my opinion, pumps are the most versatile style of shoe.
 They work for women of nearly all ages, heights, styles, and income brackets.
 The can be easily dressed up or dressed down.
 They come in a HUGE variety of styles, from sky-scraping heels to kittens, from snub toes to exaggerated points, and there’s something for every woman.
 A set of great pumps in your favorite neutral is a must.